Skip to contents

 2. Two data arguments, one for the labeled data (data) and one for the unlabeled data (unlabeled_data).

-For option (1), provide one data argument (data) which contains a stacked data.frame with both the unlabeled and labeled data and a label argument that specify the column that identifies the labeled versus the unlabeled observations in the stacked data.frame
+For option (1), provide one data argument (data) which contains a stacked data.frame with both the unlabeled and labeled data and a label argument that specifies the column identifying the labeled versus the unlabeled observations in the stacked data.frame (e.g., label = "set_label" if the column "set_label" in the stacked data denotes which set an observation belongs to).

 NOTE: Labeled data identifiers can be: